 How Many People Suffer from Parkinson’s Disease?

 While there is no definitive answer to this question, it is estimated that at least one million people in the United States suffer from Parkinson’s disease, and roughly six million worldwide.
 Parkinson’s disease is second only to Alzheimer’s disease as the most prevalent neurodegenerative disease.

 The mean age of onset of PD is 60, though signs of parkinsonism can appear much earlier, and 5-10% of patients are diagnosed under the age of 40.
 The risk of developing Parkinson’s disease increases with age.

 What is the Treatment for Parkinson’s Disease?

-Parkinson’s disease can be effectively managed with medication, lifestyle choices, and, in some cases, surgery.
+Parkinson’s disease can be effectively managed with medication, lifestyle modifications, and, in some cases, surgery.

 Since motor symptoms of PD are caused by decreased dopamine levels in the brain, most medications are aimed at replenishing or mimicking the action of dopamine, and can be very effective in controlling the motor symptoms of Parkinson’s disease.
 Other types of medications are used to treat the non-motor symptoms.

 Patients benefit from taking an active role in their healthcare.
-Daily exercise, proper diet and cognitive stimulation are very important aspects in the treatment regimen.
+Daily exercise, proper diet, and cognitive stimulation are very important aspects of the treatment regimen.
 In addition, taking steps to maintain mental well-being results in more effective management of the disease.

 All patients should discuss their treatment options with their physician or a neurologist specializing in the treatment of Parkinson’s disease.